 Here’s how it works:

-As the venue for the bi-annual games, New Clark City Athletics Stadium was fitted with ninety-nine SmarTracks timing gates.
-E-sports International installed both the competition and warm up tracks from Polytan and Sportgroup, the largest and longest established athletic track sports contractor in the world.
+As the venue for the bi-annual games, New Clark City Athletics Stadium was fitted with 99 SmarTracks timing gates.
+E-Sports International installed both the competition and warm-up tracks from Polytan of Sport Group, the largest and longest established athletic track sports contractor in the world.

 “Compared sa ibang track, mas may advantage ‘to.
 For me, every data is very important, lalo na yung mga split seconds.
-Kasi ‘di namin pwedeng basta-basta balewalain iyon (Compared to other tracks, this one gives us an advantage.
-For me, every data is important, especially the split seconds.
-We just can’t ignore those numbers),” says Trackster Anfernee Lopena, who headlines the sprinters in the mens’ 100-meter dash.
+Kasi ‘di namin pwedeng basta-basta balewalain iyon,” says national athlete Anfernee Lopena, who headlines the sprinters in the mens’ 100-meter dash.

 World-Class Facilities to Boost Performance

-For national coach Sean Guevarra, the world-class facilities create a positive training environment that improves the morale of our athletes who aim to make their country proud.
-With the new software, coaches can effectively determine an athlete’s strong and weak spots and improve these with targeted training.
+For national coach Sean Guevarra, the world-class facility creates a positive training environment that improves the morale of our athletes who aim to make their country proud.
+With the new software, coaches can effectively determine an athlete’s strengths and weaknesses in order to improve these with targeted training.

-New Clark City Athletics Stadium, the country’s new national sports complex has been certified as Class 1 by the International Athletics Association Federation.
-The venue accommodates 20,000 spectators, features a 400-meter standard track, and a 9-lane world-class track and field facility.
+New Clark City Athletics Stadium, the country’s new national sports complex has been certified as Class 1 by the International Athletics Association Federation (IAAF).
+The venue accommodates 20,000 spectators and features a 400-meter standard track and a nine-lane world-class track and field facility.
 It also has an outdoor warm-up area with four 400-meter lanes and an indoor warm-up space with two 100-meter lanes.